Lake Mburo National Park

 Accessibility to the park

-There are two gateways to the park from Mbarara road.
+There are two gateways to the park from Kampala – Mbarara road.
 Approaching from Kampala then turning to Nshara, gate is 13kms past Lyantonde.
-The Junction for Sanga gate is at Sanga trading Centre, 27kms past lyantonde.
+Approaching from Mbarara City, the turn off Junction for Sanga gate is at Sanga trading Centre.

 Lake Mburo national park is open to visitors and tourists pretty much all year round.
 The perfect time to visit however is September to March which is the dry season and catching sight of wildlife is much easier.